 What is Personal Capital?

-Personal Capital is an online toolset that will help you:
+Personal Capital is an online tool that will help you:

 - Monitor all of your financial accounts in real-time whether checking account, certificate of deposit, or retirement account